dsmithcloud/WhatTheHack/001-IntroToKubernetes/Student/00-prereqs.md

 	- The environment variable value should be `http://localhost:3001`
 	- **NOTE:** **localhost** only works when both apps are run locally using Node.
 You will need a different value for the environment variable when running in Docker.
 	- **NOTE:** The node processes for both content-api and content-web must be stopped before attempting to run the docker containers in the next step.
 To do this, use the Linux `ps` command to list all processes running, and then the Linux `kill` command to kill the two Node.js processes.
-	- **NOTE:** Attendees should **not** struggle with getting app to run locally.
-If they are not familiar with Node.js, help them through this part.
-Let them spend more time figuring out Docker later.
+	- **NOTE:** If you are not familiar with Node.js, find a proctor to help you through this part.
 - Dockerfiles for both content-api and content-web are in the Coach Solutions folder for Challenge 1
 	- The value of the env URL for content-web should match whatever value is used for the --name parameter when executing docker run on content-api as seen below.
 - Build Docker images for both content-api & content-web.